Biden had a sick burn in his State of the Union speech. 'Lots of luck' explaining it

 Bob Markel played sports with Biden in high school and has been exposed to a lifetime of Bidenisms.
 He went on to be elected mayor of Springfield, Mass., and credits Biden with helping his campaign.
 And when Markel was watching the State of the Union address, that phrase caught his ear.

-"I had the same reaction, I guess, as other people," said Markle.
+"I had the same reaction, I guess, as other people," said Markel.
 "Where did that come from?"

 Markel figures Biden picked it up in college.
 NPR asked the White House which coach used the saying and what it means, and didn't get an answer.
 But Markel's guess is as good as any.